RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

 ## Run Obfuscated Script

-In order to run the obfuscated script, there are 3 functions need to be added to `builtins` module:
+In order to run the obfuscated script, there are 3 functions need to be added to  module `builtins`:

 * `__pyarmor__`
 * `__armor_enter__`
 * `__armor_exit__`

-The following 2 lines, which called `Bootstrap Code`, will fulfil this work:
+The following lines, which called `Bootstrap Code`, will fulfil this work

 ``` python
     from pytransfrom import pyarmor_runtime